jesusshem/ML_Pipeline/README.md

 # ML_Pipeline

-A project to learn Machine Learning.
+This is a project where some friends and I try to learn the flow of Machine Learning in Python 2.x and at the same time improve our programming skills.